ory/keto/UPGRADE.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## 0.3.0-sandbox

+### ORY Access Control Policies Allowed Endpoint

+Endpoint `/engines/acp/ory/{flavor}/allowed` now returns a 403 error when the request is disallowed.

+### SDK

+Generation of the Go SDK has moved from [`swagger-codegen`](https://github.com/swagger-api/swagger-codegen) to [`go-swagger`](https://github.com/go-swagger/go-swagger).
+If you wish to migrate your existing SDK integration please open an issue.

 ## 0.2.0-sandbox

 ORY Keto has been completely reworked.
 The major goals of this refactoring are: